Codecademy/docs/content/sklearn/concepts/multitask-classification/multitask-classification.md

   - 'paths/data-science'
 ---

-**Multitask Classification in sklearn** is a technique in machine learning where a model is designed to predict multiple related outputs (tasks) for each input data point.
+In Sklearn, **multitask classification** is a machine learning technique where a model is designed to predict multiple related outputs (tasks) for each input data point.
 Instead of building separate models for each task, a single model is trained to handle all the tasks at once.
 This approach allows the model to learn from the shared information between tasks, which can lead to better performance.

 ## Syntax